simongoricar/fs-more/README.md

 Convenient file and directory operations built on top of `std::fs` with improved error handling.
-Includes copying or moving files and directories with progress reporting.
+Includes copying and moving files or directories with progress reporting.

 ## Main features
-- copying or moving files and directories with in-depth configuration options (including IO buffering settings, copying depth, etc.),
+- copying and moving files or directories with:
+  - in-depth configuration options (existing destination file behaviour, IO buffering settings, copying depth, etc.), and
-- copying or moving files and directories **with progress reporting**, if needed,
+  - **progress reporting**, if needed,
-- scanning directories with depth and other options, and
+- scan directories (with options such as scan depth and symlink behaviour), and
-- calculating file or directory sizes.
+- calculate file or directory sizes.

 <br>